New UNESCO sites MCQ one liner

 Taxila, Pakistan

-An archaeological treasure trove reflecting the confluence of multiple ancient civilizations.
+An archaeological site reflecting multiple ancient civilizations

 Issyk-Kul, Kyrgyzstan